Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Abstract

 \section{Abstract}

-Biometric recognition as a unique, hard-to-forge, and efficient way of identification and verification has become an indispensable part of the current digital world.
-The fast evolution of this technology has been a strong incentive for integrating it into many applications.
-Meanwhile, blockchain, the very attractive decentralized ledger technology, has been widely received both by the research and industry in the past years and it is being increasingly deployed nowadays in many different applications, such as money transfer, IoT, healthcare, or logistics.
-Recently, researchers have started to speculate what would be the pros and cons and what would be the best applications when these two technologies cross paths.
-This paper provides a survey of technical literature research on the combination of blockchain and biometrics and includes a first legal analysis of this integration to shed light on challenges and potentials.
-While this combination is still in its infancy and a growing body of literature discusses specific blockchain applications and solutions in an advanced technological set-up, this paper presents a holistic understanding of blockchain applicability in the biometric sector.
-This study demonstrates that combining blockchain and biometrics would be beneficial for novel applications in biometrics such as the PKI mechanism, distributed trusted service, and identity management.
-However, blockchain networks at their current stage are not efficient and economical for real-time applications.
-From a legal point of view, the allocation of accountability remains a main issue, while other difficulties remain, such as conducting a proper Data Protection Impact Assessment.
-Finally, it supplies technical and legal recommendations to reap the benefits and mitigate the risks of the combination.
+Biometric recognition as an efficient and hard-to-forge way of identification and verification has become an indispensable part of the current digital world.
+The fast evolution of this technology has been a strong incentive for integration into many applications.
+Meanwhile, blockchain, the decentralized ledger technology, has been widely received by both research and industry in the past few years, and it is being increasingly deployed today in many different applications, such as money transfer, IoT, healthcare, or logistics.
+Recently, researchers have started to speculate on the pros and cons and what the best applications would be when these two technologies cross paths.
+This paper provides a survey of the research literature on the combination of blockchain and biometrics and includes a first legal analysis of this integration based on GDPR to shed light on challenges and potentials.
+Although the integration of blockchain technology into the biometric sector is still in its infancy, with a growing body of literature discussing specific applications and advanced technological setups, this paper aims to provide a holistic understanding of blockchain applicability in biometrics.
+Based on published studies, this article discusses, among others, practical examples combining blockchain and biometrics for novel applications in PKI systems, distributed trusted services, and identity management.
+Challenges and limitations when combining blockchain and biometrics that motivate future work will also be discussed; e.g., blockchain networks at their current stage may not be efficient or economical for some real-time biometric applications.
+Finally, we also discuss key legal aspects of the EU General Data Protection Regulation (GDPR) related to this combination of technologies (blockchain and biometrics); for example, accountability, immutability, anonymity, and data protection elements.